OpenFreeEnergy/openfe/docs/installation.rst

   $ curl -LOJ https://github.com/OpenFreeEnergy/openfe/releases/download/v0.7.1/OpenFEforge-0.7.1-Linux-x86_64.sh

-The single file installer contains all of the dependences required for ``openfe`` and does not require internet access to use.
+The single file installer contains all of the dependencies required for ``openfe`` and does not require internet access to use.
-Both ``conda`` and ``mamba`` are also available in environment created by the single file installer and can be used to install additional packages.
+Both ``conda`` and ``mamba`` are also available in the environment created by the single file installer and can be used to install additional packages.
 The installer can be installed in batch mode or interactively  ::

   $ chmod +x ./OpenFEforge-0.7.1-Linux-x86_64.sh # Make installer executable